Next Level NeuroÂ

 During the detox, it’s common to experience discomfort, especially in the first 7–10 days.
 This withdrawal-like period happens because the brain has become used to frequent dopamine hits.

-But if you stick with it, your brain will eventually recalibrate, allowing you to feel pleasure from small, everyday activities again—whether it’s enjoying a sunset, spending time with loved ones, or even accomplishing simple tasks.
+If you stick with it, your brain will eventually recalibrate, allowing you to feel pleasure from small, everyday activities again—whether it’s enjoying a sunset, spending time with loved ones, or even accomplishing simple tasks.

-The POSITIVE Role of PAINFUL Activities in a Dopamine Reset
+The POSITIVE Role of Painful Activities in a Dopamine Reset

 Interestingly, one way to accelerate a dopamine reset is by intentionally engaging in painful or difficult activities.